 - Money paid

-- Date of birth for workers under 18 years old.
+- Date of birth for if you’re under 18 years old.

 - In South African money.